A number of parents we‘ve spoken to said their knowledge on calories and the role they can play within their...Read More

 Food and drink provides our bodies with energy in the form of calories.
 If we consistently consume more ‘energy’ or calories than our bodies use, then this can lead to an accumulation of excess body fat.
 This can then result in weight gain.

-In England, according to latest government statistics, around 40% of men are overweight and 26% are obese.
-Of women, 30% are considered overweight and 27% obese.
-Around 1 in 10 children in Reception and 1 in 5 children in Year 6, were measured as obese or overweight.
-These statistics were published in April 2018 for the period 31 March 2016 to 31 December 2017 (14).
+In England, according to the latest government statistics, 41% of men are overweight and 26% are obese.
+Of woman 30% are considered overweight and 29% are obese.
+In addition, around 28% of children aged 2 to 15 were overweight or obese; 31% of boys and 27% of girls.
+These statistics were published in December 2019 for the period 01 Jan 2018 to 31 Dec 2018 (14).

 Obesity is a complex issue and there are many factors which contribute (25).
 For example, many of us are simply leading less active lifestyles – whether that’s sitting at a desk all day long, driving more and walking less, or watching TV.
 If we are consuming too many calories the result is excess weight gain.
 We need to think about our lifestyles just that little bit more and how we can balance what we eat (for example by counting calories) with what we burn off.